 Meeting of the Executive Board

 One thing that it is important to note, is that the standing meeting of the Executive Board will occur quarterly.
 These meetings should be closed-meetings, and offer an opportunity to take appropriate management decisions necessary to keep the strategic objectives of the network on track.
-As previously explained, the Secretariat will arrange this meeting, and it will be chaired by the selected individual who has the year-long chair of the Executive Board.
+As previously explained, the EB will arrange this meeting, and it will be chaired by the selected individual who has the year-long chair of the Executive Board.

 Meeting of the Advisory Board